smartcontractkit/external-adapters-js/packages/composites/google-weather/README.md

 # Chainlink Google weather Composite Adapter

-A demo adapter to query weather data from Google BigQuery.
-The adapter allows you to fetch the SUM or AVG of selected column in the `noaa_gsod` weather database in Google BigQuery within a given date range.
+An adapter used to query weather data from Google BigQuery.
+The adapter allows you to fetch the `AVG`, `SUM`, `MIN` or `MAX` of selected column in the `noaa_gsod` weather database in Google BigQuery within a given date range.

 ## Configuration